yesmesalman/get-location-every-second-using-javascript/README.md

-# Get location every second using JavaScript
+# Get Live location using JavaScript

 Download or copy code of index.html and add credential, copy and paste API key on index.html and run